 “Schmitt found colours to marvel at.”

-Christian Schmitt is an expert consultant for renovations and new construction of organs in Berlin, Nuremberg, Zurich, Lucerne and Brno.
+He is an expert consultant for organ renovations and new construction of organs in Berlin, Nuremberg, Zurich, Lucerne, and Brno.
 His latest project is a digitally sampled version of the organ of the Philharmonie Essen for concerts with and in the orchestra.
 The digital version of the famous organ, created in cooperation with a Dutch acoustics company, is transportable and easily adaptable to hall size and needs.
 Christian Schmitt has been a member of numerous international music competition juries and is involved in the music education project Rhapsody in School.

-Christian Schmitt is represented worldwide by Tanja Dorn at Dorn Music.
+Christian Schmitt is represented worldwide by Fiona Csauth and Anthony Acocella at Dorn Music.

 This approved biography is not to be altered or shortened without the management’s permission.
 Please replace older versions.